 The 3-2-1 refers to the ratio between flour, butter, and sugar - 12 ounces of flour, 8 ounces of butter, and 4 ounces of sugar.
 Kosher salt is an optional ingredient, but I like the bump in flavor that the kosher salt brings.

-The flour is added and the dough is mixed on low speed until all the flour is mixed in and the dough starts to come together.
-Mixing the flour in on low speed is important to prevent the development of too much gluten.
+Add all the flour and mix on medium-low speed until the flour is mixed in and the dough starts to come together.
+The dough will initially appear crumbly, but eventually come together into large pieces.
+Mixing the flour in at low speed is important to prevent the development of too much gluten.

 The cookies are done when you see a little browning on the bottom edge of the cookies.
 Remove the cookies from the oven, allow them to cool briefly on the baking pan then move them to a cooling rack to finish cooling.